implydata/plywood/dev-docs/new-expression-checklist.md

   * Is there a special 'zero' literal that, when acted upon, renders this expression is irrelevant (e.g. `X.multiply(0)` => `r(0)`)?
   * Is there a special 'one' condition that, when in the expression, renders the expression useless (e.g. `X.multiply(1)` => `X`)?
   * Does it interact with other expressions in a specific way?

-1. Add this function to the PlyQL grammar in [plyql.pegjs](src/expressions/plyql.pegjs).
-   Figure out what names you will give this function.
-   You should allow both `'FOO_BAR'` and whatever is standard to call it in general SQL dialects.
-   In general PlyQL tries to be MySQL compliant so have a look if a similar function is implemented by MySQL.
-   It is also possible that by adding this function you will facilitate some other function to be implemented (for example when `MatchExpression` was added it allowed for `LIKE` and `REGEXP` to be implemented as well as `MATCH`).

-1. Add tests for `FOO_BAR` and all the other functions in the PlyQL parser.
-   The tests go in [plyqlParser.mocha.js](test/overall/plyqlParser.mocha.js).

 1. All expressions should (preferably) be supported by all Externals.
 Add the functionality and tests accordingly.
   * MySQL External: [code](src/external/mySqlExternal.ts), [test](test/external/mySqlExternal.mocha.js)